Munich Re with dividend payout of over €1.25bn

 The AGM adopted all the motions by large majorities.
 These included the following:

-- Approval of the remuneration system for the Board of Management with effect from 1 January 2013.
+- Re-approval of the remuneration system for the members of the Board of Management, last adjusted with effect from 1 January 2013, and approval of the actions of the Board of Management and the Supervisory Board.

 All voting results are available at www.munichre.com/agm.
 Shareholders can obtain regularly updated information on Munich Re via the Group's shareholder portal.